Gloster Meteor F8 "Prone Pilot": Testing and evaluation

 Following some 55 hours of flight testing over 99 flights, the results were inconclusive; although the prone position concept was feasible, the development of special aviation clothing (g-suits) offered a simpler solution to the problem of counteracting inertial forces, and the prone position Meteor was no longer needed.
 Although prone pilots were able to control the aircraft as well as a standard Meteor, the extreme forward position with limited rear view presented a problem in mock combat with conventional aircraft.
 RAF test pilot C.M.
 Lambert described flying Meteor WK935 in the 30 March 1956 issue of Flight magazine.

 Meteor F8 WK935 was retired after a year and after storage at No. 12 Maintenance Unit, the aircraft was sent to RAF Colerne before being preserved at the Royal Air Force Museum Cosford.
+In 2024 the Meteor moved to the Newark Air Museum on loan from the RAF Museum.